-September is here and autumn isn’t far behind – which means it’s high time to get out, about and exploring the peaks, valleys and waterfalls of the Rockies.
-Draped in a blanket of yellow, orange and green – sweater season is when the mountains and their trees come to life, but blink and you might miss it.
+September is here and autumn isn’t far behind – which means it’s high time to explore the peaks, valleys and waterfalls of the Rockies.
+Draped in a blanket of yellow, orange and green – sweater season is when the mountains and their trees come to life but blink and you might miss it.
 Not sure where to see the iconic larch trees in all their glory?
-Here are 15 Alberta hikes you should take this fall!
+Here are 12 Alberta hikes you should take this fall!

 View this post on Instagram